ashbenj/React-Notes/README.md

   - These are reusable pieces of code
   - You can build these for things like handling controlled inputs, managing event listeners, and watching for key presses. <br />

   <a href="https://codepen.io/jasheloper/pen/GRKxwGo?editors=0010" target=_blank>Here's an example</a> where I took notes on a form that uses the `useState()` hook and stateful logic.
-But would be hard to handle multiple input changes, which is where custom hooks will come into play.
+But it would be tedious to handle multiple input changes this way, which is where custom hooks will come into play.

   <br />